A Snapshot of Nanotechnology

 What Is Nanotechnology?

 A nanometer is a billionth of a meter, and nanotechnology is the creation of materials, devices, and systems on this minuscule scale.
 This technology is being applied to almost every field imaginable, including electronics, magnetics, optics, information technology, materials development, and biomedicine.
-Because of their small size, nanoscale devices can interact readily with biomolecules both on the surface of cells and inside them.
-As a result, they have the potential to detect disease and deliver treatment in ways unimagined before now.
+Because of their small size, nanoscale materials and devices can interact readily with biomolecules both on the surface of cells and inside them.
+As a result, such materials and devices have the potential to detect disease and deliver treatment in ways unimagined before now.

 Nanotechnology and Cancer

 Facilitating research: Nanotechnology offers a range of tools that can be used to monitor individual cells and track the movements of cells—and even of individual molecules—in their environment.
 Such tools will enable researchers to study, monitor, and manipulate the multiple systems that go awry in the cancer process.

 Molecular imaging and early detection: Nanotechnology has the potential to help clinicians spot cancer in its earliest stages.
 Detection of biomarkers using nanotechnology may allow doctors to see cells and molecules that are undetectable through conventional imaging.
 In addition, photoluminescent nanoparticles may allow oncologists to visually discriminate between cancerous and healthy cells.